-Each relevant agency produces their own annual service delivery plan which will include jointly agreed corresponding actions, measures of success and delivery 'milestones' as appropriate.
+Each relevant agency produces their own annual service delivery plan.
 For example Thames Valley Police will continue to develop in consultation with the PCC its own internal annual Delivery Plan which will reflect the strategic policing objectives contained in the PCC's Police and Crime Plan.

 What is in the current Police and Crime Plan?

 This new Plan consists of five broad strategic priorities which are:

 Targeting and managing harm and risk